Item 6: Embrace the newtype pattern

 pub struct NewType(InnerType);

-However, for more sophisticated traits some forwarding boilerplate is needed to recover the inner type's implementation, for example:
+However, for more sophisticated traits, some forwarding boilerplate is needed to recover the inner type's implementation, for example:

 use std::fmt;